 - Health Care: Governor Baker of Massachusetts is seeking a $40.5 billion budget that includes raising revenue through fees on companies whose health coverage offerings don’t meet a set of state requirements, and placing limits on hospital prices.

 Legislatures across the country are considering measures to chip away at nonprofit property tax exemptions by focusing on compensation of executives, granting power to local governments to weigh in, or rewriting the rules on the scope of the exemption.
 Bills in Montana and Connecticut would revoke the property tax exemption for any nonprofit that compensates executives more than a designated amount.
 Another Connecticut bill would empower local legislative bodies to deny tax exemption for property as a result of a change in ownership or change in use of such property on or after the effective date of the bill.
 Nonprofit hospitals in New Hampshire are targeted in legislation that seeks to limit property tax exemptions only to the main hospital campus.

 Legislation in New York proposes a significant rewrite and narrowing of nonprofit property tax exemption.
 The bill would change the definition of "used exclusively" to limit the exemption to charitable purposes, something that would be "strictly construed" to exclude uses that are merely "helpful to the tax exempt organization."
-The measure also seeks to increase the burden of proof and severely narrow the definition of each tax exempt entity type (e.g., "educational purposes") required for substantiating the use of "each acre" to
+The measure also seeks to increase the burden of proof and severely narrow the definition of each tax exempt entity type (e.g., "educational purposes") required for substantiating the use of "each acre" to receive property tax

 Taxes, Fees, PILOTs